MIT Human Resources posts legal notices regarding employee benefits to this location, including notices that must be posted electronically.

 - Massachusetts Paid Family and Medical Leave Act

-The Massachusetts Paid Family and Medical Leave Act is a new law that will provide eligible Massachusetts employees with certain paid medical and family leaves, starting in 2021.
+The Massachusetts Paid Family and Medical Leave Act provides eligible Massachusetts employees with certain paid medical and family leaves.

 - Newborns' and Mothers' Health Protection Act (NMHPA) (below)